Forming Missionary Disciples

 Community of contemplative-missionary sisters whose primary apostolate is outreach to inactive Catholics, especially through door-to-door visitation.
 The Archdiocese of Philadelphia rejoices to have a convent of Parish Visitor sisters in Clifton Heights, PA.
 The PVMI door-to-door manual and some audio CDs are available for purchase.
 For more information, visit their website.

 Addressing Spiritual Roadblocks

 All of us carry within our hearts “stuff” from the past that, as we follow Christ, will begin to surface.
 The Lord wants our whole heart and so he will ask us at times to face the things in our hearts that prevent us from belonging fully to him.
 To ensure that these moments in the spiritual journey become stepping stones instead of roadblocks, it is important for all disciples to know how to make a response to the grace of conversion that Christ is offering us.

 The primary fuel of interior transformation is found in the sacraments, spiritual direction, and a regular prayer life.
 In addition, prayer ministries such as the Unbound Deliverance Ministry can be a very effective help in breaking through our interior roadblocks into deeper freedom in Christ.
+The Five Keys of the Unbound model of deliverance help a person to make deliberate acts of faith, repentance, forgiveness and renunciation around the area where they are stuck in order to allow the power of the Gospel to break into their areas of darkness and lead them ever forward into the Father’s love.
+Without this key piece, would-be disciples of the Lord risk getting stuck along the journey.
 To learn more about Unbound, click here.